 Unlike the heart … a brain cannot be understood as a static organ.
 It changes with its history and with every present moment.’

-In an attempt to understand the source of her panic, Nicola starts to thread together what she knows about herself and her family with explorations of the human mind in philosophy, science and literature.
-What role do genetics play in postnatal anxiety?
+In an attempt to understand the source of her panic, Nicola starts to thread together what she knows about herself and her family with explorations of the human mind in philosophy, science, and literature.
+What role does genetics play in postnatal anxiety?
 Do the biological changes of motherhood offer a complete explanation?
 Is the Freudian idea of the mind outdated?
 Can more recent combined theories from neuroscientists and psychoanalysts provide the answers?
-How might we be able to know ourselves through our genes, our biology, our family stories and our own ever-unfolding narratives?
+How might we be able to know ourselves through our genes, our biology, our family stories, and our own ever-unfolding narratives?

 In this compelling and insightful memoir, Nicola blends her personal experiences with the historical progression of psychoanalysis.
 In the end, much like in analysis, it is the careful act of narrative construction that yields the answers.